asee/greatest_updated_at/README.md

 <% cache(@document, @document.authors.includes(:contact_info, {:friends => :contact_info}).greatest_updated_at) do %>
   ... something about the document ...
   ... something about the authors ...
+  ... something about the authors contact info ...
+  ... something about the authors friends ...
+  ... something about the authors friends' contact info ...
 <% end %>
 ```